strangebuzz/phpquiz/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* Add a private question description to identify the quiz more easily (in the admin for example)
 * Add the ability to copy/paste the code (/code)
 * Add a quiz number/order that doesn't rely on the database ID.
 * Add a third question to test